tuminoid/kubelogin-poc/README.md

 `ldap`.

-You also need to input key and certificate from `gencert.sh` into `dex.example.com.tls` Secret for this test setup.
+You also need to input key and certificate from `gencert.sh` into `dex.127.0.0.1.nip.io.tls` Secret for this test setup.
 These certs must be same as the generated CA certificate in previous step.
 Using expired or non-trusted certificates causes apiserver not trust Dex, and login attempts will fail even if the Dex token kubectl gained is valid.

-We also need to add a line to `/etc/hosts` to create fake Dex domain:
-`127.0.0.1       dex.example.com` or simply change all occurrences of `dex.example.com` with `127.0.0.1`.
-Here we use the `dex.example.com` in order to make a difference between Dex host and other services.

 Depending on the connector and grant type you want to configure, choose the appropriate configs below.

+We'll use built-in Gomplate to template the Dex config from mounted secrets to avoid exposing passwords in environment variables.

 #### Password connector